thriveweb/great-start-elc/content/centres/mildura.md

       provides financial assistance to eligible families to help cover the cost of childcare.
 The childcare subsidies help eligible families reduce their weekly payments and make childcare more affordable.
-To find out more information about childcare subsidies, please contact the Family Assistant Office on 13 61 50 or see their website.
+To find out more information about childcare subsidies, please contact Centrelink on 13 61 50 or see their website.
     title: Childcare Subsidies
 ---
 We offer care to all age groups from as young as six weeks up to school age.
 We are open every day from Monday to Friday, except for public holidays.